davlin0222/octopus-booking/readme.md

     ```

 7. Open a web browser and if it's not at another path navigate to `http://localhost/octopus-booking/` to access the Octopus Booking application.
 Now everything should be running smoothly.

+### Additional information

+I've used sassy css during the development, which transcompiles into css.
+Each component in `/components` has its own `.scss` file which transcompiles into `.css` files placed in `/assets/css/dist`.
+This is the reason for the configurations in the `/.vscode/settings.json` file, because I've been using vscode's [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) during the development of this project.

 ## License